Last Updated on: February 19th, 2017

 I did some of my own research and talked to my hosting company, too.
-I use Abivia Inc. (aff link) and know the owner, Alan Langford.
+At the time I wote this post, I ws using Abivia as my host.
+I know the owner, Alan Langford.
 I am friends with him on Facebook, too.
 He has always provided me with excellent service and he even helped me one-on-one with some technical things I could not do myself!

 I also regularly get help from another Facebook friend, Shahid Khan.
 This guy is totally amazing, super-smart, really techie, and a life-saver when it comes to tech stuff.
 Shahid has fixed several of my tech issues, including 712 crawl errors I got after switching themes!

 You can hire him through his website, PBN Magic.
 Or you can message him on Facebook.